software-development-project-1/software-development-project-1.github.io/material/introduction.md

 In the _requirements phase_ of the software development lifecycle, the stakeholders' requirements for the software are defined and documented.
 The software requirements specification document lists sufficient and necessary requirements for the project development.
 To derive the requirements, the development team needs to have a clear and thorough understanding of the products under development.
 This is achieved through detailed and continuous communications with the project team and customer throughout the software development process.

 Software's requirements are commonly categorized as _functional_ and _non-functional requirements_.
 Functional requirements are the requirements stated by the user which one can see directly in the final product, unlike the non-functional requirements.
-For example the following requirements are functional requirements:
+For example the following requirement is a functional requirement:

 > User should be able to register with a username and password

-> User should be able to see a list of latest blog posts of their favorite blogs

 Non-functional requirements on the other are quality constraints that the system must satisfy.
 These requirements can't be seen by the user but rather cover for example security and performance aspects of the system.
-For example the following requirements are functional requirements:
+For example the following requirement is a non-functional requirement:

 > User's password should be stored in the database as a Bcrypt password hash upon registration

-> List of latest blog posts of user's favorite blogs should be loaded on average in a less than one second

 In agile software development, functional requirements are commonly written as _user stories_.
 A user story is a short, simple description of a feature told from the perspective of the person who desires the new feature in the software.
 During each Sprint, the Developers of the Scrum Team implement features for the software based on the user stories.